UDST/urbansim_templates/docs/source/getting-started.rst

 Dependencies include `NumPy <http://numpy.org>`__, `Pandas <http://pandas.pydata.org>`__, and `Statsmodels <http://statsmodels.org>`__, plus three other UDST libraries: `Orca <http://udst.github.io/orca>`__, `UrbanSim <http://github.com/udst/urbansim>`__, and `ChoiceModels <http://github.com/udst/choicemodels>`__.
 These will be included automatically when you install UrbanSim Templates.

-The small multinomial logit template currently also requires `PyLogit <https://github.com/timothyb0912/pylogit>`__, whose current release does not import on Python 3.10 or later; this dependency is in the process of being removed.

 When new production releases of UrbanSim Templates come out, you can upgrade like this:

 .. code-block:: python